How to Get an Industrial and Commercial Machinery Wholesale Trading License in Dubai

 Estimated Costs

-Licence fees at Dubai South Business Hub Free Zone vary depending on the package selected, office or flexi-desk requirements, and visa allocations.
-As a general guide, a trading licence with a flexi-desk arrangement and one visa can start from approximately AED 12,000 to AED 20,000 per year.
+License fees at Dubai South Business Hub Free Zone vary depending on the package selected, office or flexi-desk requirements, and visa allocations.
+As a general guide, a trading license with a flexi-desk arrangement and one visa can start from approximately AED 12,000 to AED 20,000 per year.
 Costs increase with additional visas, dedicated office space, or warehouse facilities.
 It is advisable to request a current fee schedule directly from the free zone authority, as pricing is subject to periodic revision.

 Step-by-Step Setup Process